daattali/beautiful-jekyll/draft/ASM.md

 <insert diagram showing service traffic flows and encryption).

-## Advanced Traffic Management
+# Advanced Traffic Management

- ASM pcontrols the flow of traffic in and out of the service mesh, and between services within the mesh.
+ASM controls the flow of traffic in and out of the service mesh, and between services within the mesh.
 In addition to this, it provide various traffic management functions including:

-Configuring load balancing of traffic between services.
+- Configuring load balancing of traffic between services.
-Creating and managing canary or blue/green deployments.
+- Creating and managing canary or blue/green deployments.
-Creating staged rollouts with percentage based traffic splits.
+- Creating staged rollouts with percentage based traffic splits.
-Defining circuit breakers, timeouts, retry settings and fault injections.
+- Defining circuit breakers, timeouts, retry settings and fault injections.
-Redirecting traffic based on routing rules matching HTTP field attributes.
+- Redirecting traffic based on routing rules matching HTTP field attributes.

 # Anthos Service Mesh Offerings

 ASM is available as part of a suite of products under the Anthos platform or individually as a single product offering for teams only requiring the service mesh functionality.
 ASM is a fully managed service mesh based on the open source Istio project.